-Finally, I rolled over, pulled my prior day’s damp clothes under the quilt with me, and waited for my body temperature to warm the clothes up.
-I then began playing my morning game of Twister as I tried to put my shorts and shirt on without a limb poking out from under the quilt.
+Finally, I rolled over, pulled my previous day’s damp clothes under the quilt, and waited for my body temperature to warm the clothes up.
+Then, I began playing my morning game of Twister as I tried to put my shorts and shirt on without a limb poking out from under the quilt.

 Reaching the end of the dirt road, I hooked a right onto South Mountain.
-I had decided to circle around and come up Old Wendell Road to reconnect with the NET.
-About 200 yards past the old NET Trailhead I looked up to see a new placard for the newly rerouted NET.
-Damn, if I had walked another few yards last night I would have seen it.
+I had decided to circle and come up Old Wendell Road to reconnect with the NET.
+About 200 yards past the old NET Trailhead, I looked up to see a new placard for the newly rerouted NET.
+Damn, I would have seen it if I had walked another few yards last night.

 The day was clear and warming up quickly, which made the views out over the water even more striking as thick, white swells of morning fog rolled across the Miller’s River Valley over the water.
 Fall foliage made the views even more breathtaking.

 It was early, so I had the trail all to myself, but this changed as I dropped back down towards the village of Farley and a parking area.
-Many day hikers were making their way up the rocky ridge on the way to see Hermit’s Cave, which was located on the slopes below the ledges.
+Many day hikers were making their way up the rocky ridge to see Hermit’s Cave, located on the slopes below the ledges.
 I would have to come back again and visit the cave.